Ryanne Brown

-Ryanne Alyse Brown (born January 21, 1999) is an American professional soccer player who plays as a defender for Seattle Reign FC of the American National Women's Soccer League (NWSL).
+Ryanne Alyse Brown (born January 21, 1999) is an American professional soccer player who plays as a right back for Seattle Reign FC of the National Women's Soccer League (NWSL).
+She played college soccer for the Wake Forest Demon Deacons and was drafted by the Reign in the second round of the 2022 NWSL Draft.

+College career

+Brown played five seasons for the Wake Forest Demon Deacons, making 57 starts in 82 appearances.
+As a senior, she ranked second-highest on the team in minutes played and in goals, operating as a defender, a midfielder, and a forward at various points.

 Club career

-OL Reign drafted Brown as the No. 21 overall pick of the 2022 NWSL Draft.
+OL Reign drafted Brown as the 21st overall pick of the 2022 NWSL Draft.
 She made her NWSL debut on July 17, 2022.

-On July 29, 2022, Brown signed a contract extension with OL Reign and joined Danish club FC Nordsjælland on loan.
+On July 29, 2022, Brown signed a contract extension with the Reign and joined Danish club FC Nordsjælland on loan.

+Brown suffered a torn anterior cruciate ligament (ACL) in July 2024.
+In September 2025, she was taken off the season-ending injury list and signed a contract extension.

+Brown returned to the field in early 2026, making a substitute cameo in Seattle's season-opening match against the Orlando Pride.
+On July 12, 2026, she scored her first NWSL goal in her first start back from injury to help the Reign beat rivals Portland Thorns FC, 1–0.
+She signed a contract extension ten days later to stay with the Reign through the end of 2027.

+International career

+Brown has been called up to the United States under-17 national team.

 Personal life

 Brown's brother is retired professional soccer player Jalen Brown, and Philippines international Sarina Bolden is their cousin.